$p$-orderings: From Slater to Kemeny-Young to Ranked Pairs: A review of the Ranked Pairs ordering

 since the relationship ``B $>$ C" is clearly not being reflected in either of these cases.)
 So, given the possibilities (\emph{a}) and (\emph{b}), Ranked Pairs says that we hold on to both of them for the time being and go on to the next head-to-head matchup in the table, which is B $>$ D. Notice that this one is already compatible with both (\emph{a}) and (\emph{b})\,---\,B comes before D in both cases\,---\,so there is nothing further to do here and we can move on to the final head-to-head matchup, which is A $>$ B. This one is compatible only with $(a)$, so we keep the sequence $(a)$ and discard $(b)$:

-Having exhausted all head-to-head matchups in our table, and having thrown out the weakest link of any cycle we encountered along the way, we are left with a unique and unambiguous ``winning direction" of head-to-head matchups:
+Having processed all head-to-head matchups in decreasing order, and skipping those that would create a cycle (removing the ``weakest link"), we are left with a unique and unambiguous ``winning direction" of head-to-head matchups:

 \item[4.)]
 Ranked Pairs therefore declares this to be the final ordering, with A the winner of the election.
 What is more, notice that with ``D $>$ A" discarded, the final ordering really is transitive, just like with numbers. \end{enumerate}